-&lt;sup>5For some stutterers simply identifying stutterings as they are being produced is sufficient to enable them to start modifying these very same instances of stuttering.
+$^5$ For some stutterers simply identifying stutterings as they are being produced is sufficient to enable them to start modifying these very same instances of stuttering.
 (Conture)

-$^{\rm o}Stutterers need to learn what to do when they do stutter if they are to eventually reduce the fear and frustration involved.
-(Czuchna)$
+$^6$ Stutterers need to learn what to do when they do stutter if they are to eventually reduce the fear and frustration involved.
+(Czuchna)

-Or, if video equipment is available, it is most worthwhile to have videotapes made of yourself when stuttering.
+It is most worthwhile to have videos made of yourself when stuttering.
 Being able to study what you are doing is a powerful tool in enabling you to work on changing what you are doing wrong.
 Seeing yourself and hearing yourself stuttering can be both revealing and motivating.